All Episodes

 Macy's Herald Square, same thing.

-You know, and I'll tell you, it's it is it is it is a culmination of years and years of democratic rule, broken and false promises, uh, and neglect.
+You know, and I'll tell you, it is a culmination of years and years of democratic rule, broken and false promises, and neglect.

-How is it possible Barack and Joe never stop the violence in Chicago?
+How is it possible Barack and Joe never stopped the violence in Chicago?

 Start there.

-You know, we if the educational system, I remember the the nation at risk.
+You know, the educational system, I remember the nation at risk.

-It was a landmark study in the Reagan years said what has happened to America's educational institutions, were it done by an outside entity or force would be tantamount to an act of war.
+There was a landmark study in the Reagan years said what has happened to America's educational institutions, were it done by an outside entity or force, would be tantamount to an act of war.

-Yet some video appears to show rioters going door to door into Washington, D.C. area.
+Yet some video appears to show rioters going door to door in the Washington, D.C. area.

 New York Times appears to change another headline because of pressure.

-And then by the way, in post outrage, uh Trump threatens to send troops into states, and the president deploys the police for a photo op.
+And then, by the way, in post-outrage, Trump threatens to send troops into states, and the president deploys the police for a photo op.

 Mainstream media continues to fan the flames, appearing to be siding with rioters.